xhul-dev/Sat_Moons/README.md

 If you're looking for a specific cartridge firmware to put on the SD card, there's a collection available in \\08SGM\\FIRMWARE\\.\
 The flashing is at your own risk, of course.

+Known issues:
+- "SD card init error" on some machines, see above.

 ## documentation - Save Game Copier

 version 3.6.18\